Spacetime dynamics of spinning particles - exact electromagnetic analogies: Introduction

 In Sec.~\ref{sub:Symmetries} we explore the physical consequences of the different symmetries of the gravitational and electromagnetic tidal tensors.
 They are seen to imply e.g.~that particles moving in a non-homogeneous electromagnetic field always measure a non-vanishing $B_{\alpha\beta}$ (thus feel a force), which is not necessarily the case in gravity.
 The following analogous setups are compared: magnetic dipoles in the field of non-spinning/spinning charges, and gyroscopes in the Schwarzschild, Kerr, and Kerr-dS spacetimes.
-It is seen that in the cases where $B_{\alpha\beta}$ reduces to $B_{[\alpha\beta]}$, we have $\mathbb{H}_{\alpha\beta}=0$ in the gravitational analogue (i.e., gyroscopes feel no force).
-Geodesic motions for spinning particles are found to exist in Schwarzschild (radial geodesics) and in Kerr-dS (circular equatorial geodesics) spacetimes.
+It is seen that in the cases where $B_{\alpha\beta}$ reduces to $B_{[\alpha\beta]}$, we have $\mathbb{H}_{\alpha\beta}=0$ (thus no force) in the gravitational analogue.
+Geodesic motions for spinning particles are even found to exist in the Schwarzschild (radial geodesics) and in the Kerr-dS (circular equatorial geodesics) spacetimes.